Translated from English by gtranslate.io

 If you want only to select a different location for the main app directory - without data transfer - tap menu next to the selected option and then tap select:

 On Android 10 and older versions of the operating system, Locus Map has its main directory at the root of the internal storage - /sdcard/Locus/.

 Some sub-directories can be placed out of the default main directory.

-1) in the app private folders (either in internal storage or external SD card):
+2) in the app's private folders in internal storage and external SD card: